c. 1040 AD - 1268 AD

 Panugallu

 The record is partly damaged.
-Mentions Tailapa, the son of the emperor, and seems to record Sift to a brahmana, son of Vaidyanatha in Gokarna-brahmapuri, probably by Mahamandalesvara Bhima Choda who is said to have obtained the whole of Kanduru mandala as fief from Tailapa.
+Mentions Tailapa, the son of the emperor, and seems to record gift to a brahmana, son of Vaidyanatha in Gokarna-brahmapuri, probably by Mahamandalesvara Bhima Choda who is said to have obtained the whole of Kanduru mandala as fief from Tailapa.
 Details not clear.

 Panugallu